eisenwinter/gotrxx/docs/translating.md

 Repeat this for all `json` files and the German translation is done.

-?> There are also various `i18n` tools which can assist you with this task, for a brief overview you can check out https://github.com/jpomykala/awesome-i18n#-desktop-apps-for-translation-management or do a quick Google search.
+?> various i18n tools can assist you with this task, for a brief overview you can check out https://github.com/jpomykala/awesome-i18n#-desktop-apps-for-translation-management or do a quick Google search.

-## ISO 639-1 codes
+## ISO 639-1 code table

 |  Language                                                                        |  ISO Code |